The Quickest Way to Create an Android QR Code Scanner

 }

-To turn on the torch automatically, we monitor the light value returned by the light sensor.
+To automatically manage the torch, we’ll monitor the ambient light levels using the device’s light sensor.

 public class AutoTorchController implements SensorEventListener {